cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.4.1.
 Running CrypTool 1 on Linux with Wine
        -------------------------------------
-In a short test under Ubuntu 11.10 with Wine 1.3.28 the setup of CrypTool 1.4.31 Beta 04 (compiled with VS2008) worked fine.
+In a short test under Ubuntu 11.10 Unity with Wine 1.3.28 the setup of CrypTool 1.4.31 Beta 04 (compiled with VS2008) worked fine.
 CrypTool itself run fine with some encryption methods and RSA key generation.
 But within the RSA-AES hybrid encryption visualization and when clicking on link within the online help Wine crashed.

 Generally we do not aim to support Wine.
 Instead of that, please try the platform independent version JCT which also